- What is Domestic Battery

 An arrest itself does not automatically mean a charge will be filed by the State Attorney’s Office.
 However, the State Attorney’s Offices are aggressive in their prosecution of domestic violence.
-As a result, it is important for an experienced Pinellas County Domestic Violence Attorney, or and experienced Pasco County Domestic Violence Attorney to contact the State Attorney at the earliest opportunity regarding any defenses and mitigation regarding the arrest.
+As a result, it is important for an experienced Pinellas County Domestic Violence Attorney, or an experienced Pasco County Domestic Violence Attorney to contact the State Attorney at the earliest opportunity regarding any defenses and mitigation regarding the arrest.
 Also, if contact is requested by both parties, that will need to be addressed before a Judge.
 It is important to see a domestic violence attorney early.
 Larry Sandefer will address with you mitigation matters and other evidence which may need to be obtained or preserved to help your defense or resolve the case favorably to you, such as photographs, telephone calls, and the names of potential witnesses, whether to consider beginning counseling programs or anger management or substance abuse evaluations.
 These are important decision that we can help you with.

 The state attorney’s office Sixth Judicial Circuit covers both Pinellas and Pasco counties.
-Larry Sandefer is a former prosecutor in the Sixth Judicial Circuit having handled domestic violence and domestic battery cases both as a prosecutor and defense attorney in both counties.
-In fact Mr. Sandefer was a Division Director at the state attorney’s office overseeing and training attorneys.
+Larry Sandefer is a former prosecutor in the Sixth Judicial Circuit having handled hundreds of domestic violence and domestic battery cases both as a prosecutor and defense attorney in both counties.
+In fact Mr. Sandefer was a Division Director and Lead Trial Attorney at the state attorney’s office overseeing and training attorneys.

 Early intervention by a domestic violence defense attorney can be critical in domestic battery cases especially if our goal is to get the state not to file the charge.
-Often, we are able to reestablish the ability to have contact with the other person if that is something which is desired and beneficial in the case.
-Often, the incident was a misunderstanding and the alleged that Tim may want to testify in our clients behalf and may wish to go to the state attorney’s office in the clients behalf.
+Often, we are able to get an order to allow contact with the other person if that is something which both people want and beneficial in the case.
+Often, the incident was a misunderstanding and the alleged victim may want to testify in our clients behalf and may wish to go to the state attorney’s office in the clients behalf.
 We will assist you in doing these things in the proper manner and to optimize the chance of success.

 By meeting with the state attorney early, often more serious charges can be avoided or alternatives to charging can be addressed.
 Attacking a case early can save thousands of dollars in court costs, fines, counseling, or trial.
 Meeting with an experienced domestic violence attorney early and allowing us to investigate the case will give us the best opportunity at dismissal or avoidance of the charges or a conviction.